JosePaumard/JDK20_2023-Loom-Lab/Readme.md

 ## What is This Lab About?

 This lab is about exploring Loom and what this project is bringing to the JDK.
-It focuses on two features of Loom: Virtual threads (https://openjdk.org/jeps/436), Structure Concurrency (https://openjdk.org/jeps/437), and Scoped Values (https://openjdk.org/jeps/429).
-These features are still preview features or incubator features, meaning that there are available for testing and evaluation, but are subject to change before making as final features.
+It focuses on three features of Loom: Virtual threads (https://openjdk.org/jeps/436), Structure Concurrency (https://openjdk.org/jeps/437), and Scoped Values (https://openjdk.org/jeps/429).
+These features are still preview features or incubator features, meaning that there are available for testing and evaluation, but are subject to change before becoming as final features.
 One of the differences between preview features and incubator features is that the package of a class part of an incubator feature will move to another package when it makes it as a final feature.

 What can you expect from this lab?
-1. a good understanding of what a virtual threads are, how you can launch and create them, and what do they bring to the concurrent programming model.
+1. A good understanding of what a virtual threads are, how you can launch and create them, and what do they bring to the concurrent programming model.
 2. Organize our asynchronous tasks using the Structured Concurrency API, and more precisely the `StructuredTaskScope` class.
     1. you will launch tasks using instances of the `StructuredTaskScope` class, and get the results from them,
     2. you will handle time-outs,